google-developer-training/basic-android-kotlin-compose-training-affirmations/README.md

-Affirmations App - Solution Code
+Affirmations App - Intermediate Code
 ================================

-Solution code for the Android Basics with Compose: Affirmations app.
+Intermediate code for the Android Basics with Compose: Affirmations app.

 Introduction